JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity.md

 TeamCity now provides built-in two-factor user authentication (2FA).
 Enabling it on your TeamCity server grants it an extra level of security.
 Users will have to verify their identity in two steps: by providing their regular credentials _plus_ by submitting disposable keys, generated on their personal devices.

->You can combine TeamCity 2FA with authentication via external accounts.
-See [supported providers](configuring-authentication-settings.md#HTTP+%2F+SSO+Authentication+Modules).

 2FA is set to _Optional_ by default, but you can make it _Disabled_ or _Mandatory_ on your server — in **Administration | Authentication**.
 The optional mode allows users to decide whether they want to enable 2FA for their accounts or not.
 The mandatory mode prevents users from accessing TeamCity without the 2FA verification.
 After you enable it, users will get a grace period of 1 week during which they are supposed to set up 2FA for their accounts.

 <img src="2fa-user-page.png" alt="Configuring two-factor authentication" width="706"/>